-At HDPT, we can also address the needs of patients that are affected by inactivity and deconditioning.
-Due to stay in place orders, social distancing and decreased ability to seek some preventative and maintenance services.
-This has resulted in decreased strength and aerobic capacity, and puts some individuals at a higher risk for falls, pain, depression and a decreased quality of life.
+Due to social distancing efforts, the COVID-19 pandemic has also limited the ability for some healthy people to participate in regular physical activity.
+And many adults, especially those with underlying conditions and chronic diseases, have experienced a decreased ability to seek preventative and maintenance services.
+This has resulted in decreased strength, endurance and aerobic capacity, plus puts some individuals at a higher risk for falls, pain, depression and a decreased overall quality of life.

 We know that regular physical activity is one of the most important things you can do for your health.
 It improves or maintains cardiovascular, respiratory and muscular fitness, bone, muscle and functional health, weight management, and reduces the risk of many chronic diseases, depression and cognitive decline.
 Our post COVID-19 rehab and recovery programs are created according to the needs of each individual patient.
 Our licensed therapists can discuss the best plan of care for patients based on their current impairments, current functional capacity and future goals.
 Our ultimate goal is to return patients to their prior levels of function, and improve their quality of life.